 Modern technologies such as GPS, internet and smartphones support the rise of citizen science.
 With their help, research is possible from almost anywhere and at any time.
 Today, interested people can make the computing power of their computers available for scientific calculations, measure environmental parameters with sensors, take photos of animals and plants with cell phones, post new research questions on a platform or offer scientific solutions through online games.

 The Citizen Science concept is constantly evolving.
 Due to the different topics, scientific disciplines and also cultures, a uniform definition of Citizen Science is very difficult (see literature, topic "Definitions").
-The 10 Citizen Science Principles of the European Citizen Science Association (2015) provide guidance.
+The 10 Citizen Science Principles of the European Citizen Science Association (2015) offer some guidance.
 These lay down important prerequisites for good Citizen Science practice.
 The most important core statements: